 Motocross is not a cheap sport.
 When you decide to go racing — or even learn how to ride aggressively — you want to make sure your dollars are well-spent.
 We’ve compiled a list of our top five motocross bike brands to help you make the right decision.
-Every rider is different, and it’s possible that with experience, you’ll develop an affinity for a niche brand or specific style of bike.
+Every rider is different, and it’s possible that with experience, you’ll develop an affinity for a niche brand or specific style of bike, you should keep your bike at a good Bike Shelters.

 However, for the majority of needs and teams out there, these brands will provide the performance, support and reliability you need.